theproactivedev/url-shortener/README.md

 # Backend Challenges boilerplate - package.json

-This is an app that generates a short URL from the URL you have.
+This is an app that generates a short URL for the long URL you have.

-Just enter it in the text field and click "Shorten URL".
-And you'll be redirected to another page containing JSON.
+It's built with HTML, CSS, JavaScript, NodeJS and MongoDB.
+I also used frameworks and libraries like Bootstrap, AngularJS and ExpressJS.